 Give people of different communication styles different ways to contribute:

-a brainstorm exercise where everyone contributes to a mindmap
+a brainstorming exercise where everyone contributes to a mindmap

 ask each person to write ideas on post-its